ve345/CS193HW1/README.md

 3. Run `git clone URL`, replacing URL with what you copied in step 2.
 (It will ask for GitHub credentials)

 4. You are ready to go!
 Start typing your answers in `answers.sh`.
+To edit `answers.sh` type in either `vim answers.sh` or `nano answers.sh`.
+Use the editor that you prefer.

 ## Important Notes!!!!
 (Please read!!!)